Linux Commands

 Command:

-removes empty directories.
-If a directory has content, you would userm -r directoryname
+rmdirremoves empty directories.
+If a directory has content, you would userm -r directoryname.

 Create and View a File